MartinChristiaan/PythonVideoHeartbeatUI/README.md

 # The files

+In this section the important script files within the project are discussed.

 ## Start

 Run the start file with python to start the user-interface.
 This file contains the instructions that create the user interface and the main loop.
 The script is also responsible for starting the server.